Shelter Dog Meal Donation Count:

 Electrocution + Drowning

-Elizabeth Avery is the Founder of Solo Trekker 4 U, a travel agency specializing in single person trips.
+Elizabeth Avery is the founder of a travel agency specializing in single-person trips.
 She has spent a lot of time traveling with her seven dogs.
 She frequently takes her sheepdog sailing.
 She noticed that even though her dog did not like water, he would still try to jump in after her if she left the boat at the dock.

 “Since dogs tend to follow their owners everywhere and are likely to miss the pier, this is a real danger,” she explains, “made worse in the harbor where there are electrical connections that could electrocute a dog that goes overboard.”

-If you are leaving your boat, whether at dock or to swim while boating, be sure your dog is secured in some way so he cannot jump off the boat on his own.
-Putting him in a kennel or below deck are the safest ways to do this.
+If you are leaving your boat, whether at the dock or to swim while boating, be sure your dog is secured in some way so he cannot jump off the boat on his own.
+Putting him in a kennel or below deck is the safest way to do this.

 Your dog should always have his life vest on while on the boat, kayak, raft, etc. – even when he is not in the water.